drop-games/eb-docs/docs/intro.md

 <p className="abstract">
 <b>Hyperblade</b> is an economic experiment in the value redistribution of creative labor.
-It's value proposition is the fusion of a lore rich entertainment universe based around a highly accessible, yet competitive, fighting game with an exploration of novel economic paradigms enabled by "Web3" technologies, ethically and equitably redistributing the unique quantized value contributed by each individual.
+It's value proposition is the fusion of a lore rich entertainment universe built around a highly accessible yet competitive fighting game, with an exploration of novel economic paradigms enabled by "Web3" technologies, ethically and equitably redistributing the unique quantized value contributed by each individual.
-Combining the lessons learned from both gaming and blockchain industries, Hyperblade augments the now common Free-to-Play concept with tokenized Play-to-Earn rewards in a fair distribution system dubbed "Duel-to-Earn", that together with governance and monetary token "Spacerock", allows the community to both govern and earn in a decentralized way.
+Combining the lessons learned from both gaming and blockchain industries, Hyperblade augments the now common concept of Free-to-Play with tokenized Play-to-Earn rewards in a fair distribution system dubbed "Duel-to-Earn", promoting competitiveness and active participation essential for multiplayer to be vibrant and engaging.
-The inherent transparency, trustlessness and permissionless are further projected by tying game assets to Web3 wallet ownership, leveraging the openness of the platform to be the basis of the following gaming and infrastructure projects.
+The community is able to earn, govern and build through "Hyperblade DAO", a decentralized blockchain-native organization, supported by governance/monetary token "Spacerock".
+The fundamental shift from opaque, centralized decision-making to distributed, community-first governance unlocks an entirely new plane of creativity and innovation, empowering the most talented and engaged individuals to contribute in an unrestricted, peer-supported manner.
+By adopting permissionless and uncensorable asset ownership through tokenization, including utilizing Non-Fungible Tokens ("NFT") as the main form of artistic value distribution, and open-source mentality, infrastructure and artistic advancements are not restricted to one particular platform.
+New projects can build using Hyperblade assets and infrastructure, allowing for a positive reinforcement loop for innovation, and enhanced utility for the original assets, increasing their intristic value.
+As the end result, Hyperblade is a self-directed project that gives back to the participants and benefits the blockchain ecosystem as a whole.
 Our goal is to shift the paradigms of the value creation, proving that community-driven approach is a sustainable way of developing highly artistic and innovative projects.

 </p>

 ## Creative Labor

 The Digital Age, the epoch of computers, internet and mobile technologies revolutionized the way we work, communicate and enjoy entertainment.
 And the fundamental driving force behind those paradigms is _Innovation_.

-And **Blockchain** with it's radical value proposition is shaping up to be the breakthrough that changes the way we live yet again.
+**Blockchain** with it's radical value proposition is shaping up to be the breakthrough that changes the way we live yet again.
 The permissionless and openness of the blockchain is, along with decentralized ownership and governance, guaranteed by the integrity smart contracts and blockchain itself, resulting in fair and equal treatment of all, thus setting the stage for a new wave of innovation starting now.

 And the **2021 NFT & blockchain gaming boom** is a prime example of how community can empower the creatives.